orbisgis/h2gis/README.md

 develop.

 H2GIS is the root project for the new [OrbisGIS](http://www.orbisgis.org/) data management library.
-It contains two main subprojects: H2Spatial and H2Drivers, both of which are licensed under the GPL 3 license terms.
+It contains two main subprojects: h2gis-sfs and h2gis-drivers, both of which are licensed under the LGPL 3 license terms.

-#### H2Spatial
+#### h2gis-sfs
-H2Spatial extends H2 by adding spatial storage and analysis capabilities, including
+h2gis-sfs extends H2 by adding spatial storage and analysis capabilities, including

 - a constraint on `Geometry` data type storing `POINT`, `CURVE` and `SURFACE` types in